marble999/freshlygenerated/content/pages/about.md

 If you're interested in the specifics on the machine learning side, we used [Grover](https://github.com/rowanz/grover) to generate articles in the style of author Melissa Clark from the New York Times Cooking section.
 We generate articles one (sub)word at a time; for example, the model might generate the word "Ingredients", then a bullet point character, then the word "2", then the word "ripe", then the word "apples", and so on.
 We continue this process until a special end-of-article word is generated.

-If you decide to make any of these recipes, [let me know](mailto:lmelaskyriazi@college.harvard.edu)!
+If you decide to make any of these recipes, [let us know](mailto:lmelaskyriazi@college.harvard.edu)!

 Enjoy!